-Prerequisite: (Successful completion of a minimum of two art courses is recommended)
+Prerequisite: (Successful completion of a minimum of 2-3 art courses is recommended)

 This art course is designed for students who wish to pursue advanced level work.
-Students will be given a theme each quarter, and will choose an "area of concentration" for completing the theme as well as any other independent artwork for that quarter.
-Students can choose the studio area that they feel the most comfortable with.
-These include: drawing, painting, sculpting, clay/pottery, printmaking, crafts and computer design.
+Students will specially select an overarching theme, and will choose an "area of concentration" for completing the theme as well as any other independent artwork for that quarter.
+Students can choose the medium that they feel the most comfortable with.
+These include: drawing, painting, sculpting, clay/pottery, printmaking, crafts, wood-burning, digital art, photography, and much more.
 A main focus for this class is trying new approaches and working on projects that will develop artistic skills and creative problem solving.
-Art creations made in this class often stand out from beginning students due to the amount of time given for completion as well as the advanced approach taken.
+Art creations made in this class often stand out from beginner level students due to the amount of time given for completion as well as the advanced approach taken.
 This art course also helps prepare students who are looking into an art-related profession after completing high school.

-FOREIGN LANGUAGE
+WORLD LANGUAGE

+SPANISH I

-SPANISH I Elective 9-12 Prerequisite: None
+Elective 9-12 Prerequisite: None